Private Services and Requests

 About Subject Access Requests (SAR)

 Subject Access Request: If you wish to have a copy of your medical notes you may request this.
 The completed report will be released directly to the patient*, for you as the patient to share with whomever you choose.
-We will complete a SAR within one month of receiving your request.

 About Private Services Requests